 - In the Fallout CRPG series, it is possible to gain a great deal of XP and even complete the game just by talking to people, sneaking around, messing with machines, or stealing stuff.

-- Planescape: Torment, where there are exactly two people that absolutely have to be fought and one of those is part of the tutorial.
+- Planescape: Torment, where there are plenty of potential combat situations, but only about three people that absolutely have to be fought and one of those is part of the tutorial.

 - Not only do enemies give a far greater proportion of your EXP than anything else, and avoiding enemies with negotiation does not get you the same EXP as killing them (in one notable example, there was a base filled with fairly easily killed enemies.
 They were peaceful unless you couldn't come to an agreement with their leader or shot them… but you could still talk to the leader after shooting them (and get no Renegade points, which are supposed to be what you get for being impulsive and using violence over persuasion).
 So the most EXP was acquired by killing everybody in a base, and then convincing their leader that you didn't want to hurt anybody.